• Written By Akanksha P John

 Plasma

-Plasma is a mixture of free electrons and ions.
+Plasma is a mixture of electrons and ions.
 The state involves active and energized atoms in the form of ionized gases.
 It is usually

 created by heating a gas until it loses all its electrons.
 This state is existent in stars and the sun because of very high temperature.